mikro-orm/mikro-orm/docs/defining-entities.md

 You can define your own base entity with properties that you require on all entities, like primary key and created/updated time.

+> If you are initializing the ORM via `entities` option, you need to specify all your
+> base entities as well.

 **`./entities/BaseEntity.ts`**

 ```typescript